 Please post our badge to your web pages, share this site on social media and invite your friends, family and neighbours in that house concert way.
 We encourage House Concert goers to get in touch with you here, to see if they can come to your next concert, but this is completely at your discretion.

 Fancy doing a house concert but don't have a front room big enough or have sound issues?

 Perhaps your local pub has a room that would work, or you have a long suffering friend who has a bigger house and loves music too.

-This has the bonus of helping your favourite hostelry or venue have another busy night.
-They can then be persuaded to contribute to the artist's purse too, as do all who attend.
+This has the bonus of helping your favourite hostelry or venue have another busy night/afternoon.
+They can then be persuaded to contribute to the artist's purse too and/or supply hospitality.
 The artist cuts costs by staying with the host, and you get the chance for a one-to-one with someone whose music you admire.
-IE You get to ask what the chords are for a particular song, what tunings they might be using, what his/her favourite whiskey is and do they want another one?
+IE you get to ask what the chords are for a particular song, what tunings they might be using, what his/her favourite whiskey is and do they want another one?
 That sort of thing.

 Another good tip is to try them out on Mondays and Tuesdays.
 These are hard days to fill for artists so you will be more likely to attract bigger names.
 If your pals are all into the odd social mid-week get-together, then some strategic net stocking and facebook/house concert hub monitoring could very well attract your favourite artists to stop over at your place, instead of paying out for hotel accommodation.
 Your hospitality and friends' generosity will help balance the tour books and could help the artist stay in the black - it can be that close sometimes.

 The House Concert Hub in conjunction with Medicine Show Records presents The Looking for America Fundraising CD (Vol 2).